camiloncc/airflow-pod-operator/README.md

 # airflow-pod-operator
 Airflow Pod Operator
-How to create a Pod Operator in Airflow on K8S
+How to declare a Pod Operator in Airflow on K8S